Treasons Act 1534

-The Treasons Act 1534 (26 Hen.
+The Treasons Act 1534 or High Treason Act 1534 (26 Hen.
 8. c.
-13) was an Act of the Parliament of England passed in 1534, during the reign of King Henry VIII.
+13) was an act of the Parliament of England passed in 1534, during the reign of King Henry VIII.

 Background

-This Act was passed after the Act of Supremacy 1534, which made the king the "Only Head of the Church of England on Earth so far as the Law of God allows."
+This act was passed after the Act of Supremacy 1534 (26 Hen.
+8. c.
+1), which made the king the "Only Head of the Church of England on Earth so far as the Law of God allows."

-The Act
+The act

-The Act made it treason, punishable by death, to disavow the Act of Supremacy 1534.
+The act made it treason, punishable by death, to disavow the Act of Supremacy 1534 (26 Hen.
+8. c.
+1).
 Sir Thomas More was executed under this Act.
 It was introduced as a blanket law in order to deal with the minority of cases who would refuse to accept Cromwell's and Henry's changes in policies, instead of using the more traditional method of attainders.

-The Act specified that all those were guilty of high treason who:
+The act specified that all those were guilty of high treason who:

-The word 'maliciously' was added in several cases to require evil intent, and the Act meant that it was very dangerous to say anything against what the King had done.
-The Act also made it treason to rebelliously keep or withhold from the King his castles, forts, ships, or artillery, and to fail to surrender any of them within six days of being commanded to do so.
+The word 'maliciously' was added in several cases to require evil intent, and the act meant that it was very dangerous to say anything against what the King had done.
+The act also made it treason to rebelliously keep or withhold from the King his castles, forts, ships, or artillery, and to fail to surrender any of them within six days of being commanded to do so.
 It also abolished sanctuary for those accused of high treason.

+Repeal

-The Treasons Act 1534 was repealed by the Treason Act 1547.
+The act was superseded and virtually repealed by the Treason Act 1543 (35 Hen.
+8. c.
+2) and the Forestallers Act 1551 (5 & 6 Edw.
+6. c.
+14)).

+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125).